ArnaudLoos/HomeAssistant-Presentation/README.md

 Operates on 908MHz band, no interference from 2.4GHz (ISM) devices
 Has interoperability layer to ensure all Z-Wave hardware and software work together
 [Z-Wave Plus](https://inovelli.com/z-wave-home-automation/z-wave-plus/) - Fifth gen Z-Wave, improved battery life(~50%), range(167m instead of 100m), bandwidth(250%), OTA firmware updates.
 Need primary controller to be Z-Wave plus for full benefits
+In HA Z-Wave support is provided by python-openzwave

 #### Zigbee
 Also a mesh network topology